AryanAT13/trademarkia_intern/README.md

-# Trademarkia - Semantic Search & Fuzzy Caching API
+# Semantic Search & Fuzzy Caching API

 A lightweight, high performance semantic search system built for the 20 Newsgroups dataset.
 This project implements vector embeddings, fuzzy clustering, and a custom cluster-aware semantic cache from first principles.